KenzieAcademy-Students/challenge-convert-numbers-to-words-karenschick/README.md

 # Kenzie Academy Challenge: Convert Numbers to Words
-##Questions

 ## Project Plan

-1. create arrays of word values of number
+1. Create arrays to store number words
- -ones for less than 20
+ -array named ones for numbers less than 20
- -tens for tens
+ -array named tens for tens units

-2. create convertNumbersToWords with parameter of number -if number equals 100
+2. Create convertNumbersToWords with parameter of number -if number equals 100
-  -return one hundred
+  -return `"one hundred"`
  -if number is less than 20
   - return ones with index of number -1
  -if number less than 100
-  -create variable called ten and assign it to method Math.Floor calling number divided by 10 -create variable called remainder and assign it to a value determined using a oprator with dividend as number and divisor of 10
+  -create variable called ten and assign it to method Math.Floor calling number divided by 10 -create variable called remainder and assign it to a value determined using operator with dividend as number and divisor of 10
   -return tens with index of ten `+` a conditional of `(remainder ? `-${ones[remainder - 1]}` : "")`

- 3. display convertedNumbers 1-100
+ 3. Display convertedNumbers 1-100
-  -
+  -grab converted-words div using getElementbyId and assign to covertedWordsDiv variable -create empty array named convertedWords
+  -create a for loop
+   -where variable i is initialized to 1, checks that i is less than 100, and increments by 1 after each pass through the loop.
+   -push convertNumbersToWords calling i to convertedWords array -create variable called convertedWithComma that joins convertedWords array with a comma -createElement "p" and assign to variable p
+  -assign convertedWithComma array to p.textContent -appendChild p to convertedWordsDiv

 ## Reflection

-What different approaches or techniques did you consider when planning your implementation?
-What were the advantages and disadvantages of those alternatives?

-tried this, it did not work
+I tried the following approach, it did not work.
+I was unable to get the number ten to display properly.
+It could be that my conditionals for teens were incorrect.

 1. create arrays of word values of number
  -underTen array for numbers less than 10